operator-framework/java-operator-sdk/docs/documentation/workflows.md

 </div>

-- Considering this sample for case `3` has reconcile-precondition, what is not met.
-In that case DR `1` and `2` would be reconciled.
-However, DR `3`,`4`,`5` would be deleted in the following way.
-DR `4` and `5` would be deleted concurrently.
-  DR `3` would be deleted if `4` and `5` is deleted successfully, thus no error happened during deletion and all delete-postconditions are met.
+- If `3` has a reconcile pre-condition that is not met, `1` and `2` would be reconciled.
+However, DR `3`,`4`,`5` would be deleted: `4` and `5` would be deleted concurrently but `3` would only be deleted if `4` and `5` were deleted successfully (i.e. without error) and all existing delete post-conditions were met.
-  - If delete-postcondition for `5` would not be met `3` would not be deleted; `4` would be.
+- If `5` had a delete post-condition that was `false`, `3` would not be deleted but `4` would still be because they don't depend on one another.
-  - Similarly, in there would be an error for `5`, `3` would not be deleted, `4` would be.
+- Similarly, if `5`'s deletion resulted in an error, `3` would not be deleted but `4` would be.

 ## Cleanup

-Cleanup works identically as delete for resources in reconciliation in case reconcile-precondition is not met, just for the whole workflow.
+Cleanup works identically as delete for resources in reconciliation in case reconcile pre-condition is not met, just for the whole workflow.

-The rule is relatively simple:
+### Rules

-Delete is called on a DR if there is no DR that depends on it, or if the DR-s which depends on it are already deleted successfully (withing this execution of workflow).
-Successfully deleted means, that it is deleted and if a delete-postcondition is present it is met.
-"Delete is called" means, that the dependent resource is checked if it implements `Deleter` interface, if implements it but do not implement `GarbageCollected` interface, the `Deleter.delete` method called.
+1. Delete is called on a DR if there is no DR that depends on it
+2. If a DR has DRs that depend on it, it will only be deleted if all these DRs are successfully deleted without error and any delete post-condition is `true`.
+3. A DR is "manually" deleted (i.e. it's `Deleter.delete` method is called) if it implements the `Deleter` interface but does not implement `GarbageCollected`.
 If a DR does not implement `Deleter` interface, it is considered as deleted automatically.

 ### Sample